timyers/r-learning-resources-for-genomics/README.md

 ### Other
 - [Making Your Code Citable](https://guides.github.com/activities/citable-code/#create) - If you’re a researcher writing software, this guide will show you how to make the work you share on GitHub citable by archiving one of your GitHub repositories and assigning a [Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI) with the data archiving tool [Zenodo](https://about.zenodo.org/).
 - [grateful](https://github.com/Pakillo/grateful?s=09) - The goal of `grateful` is to make it very easy to cite the `R` packages used in any report or publication.
+- [Twitter for Scientists](https://t4scientists.com/) - This book by Daniel S. Quintana, University of Oslo, will walk you through the ins and outs of using Twitter as a scientist to share your work.
+With Twitter and social media, the opportunity to share your work with everyone is available.
+People need to know your work exists before they can read it.

 ### Contributing